IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

 Create a VolumeSnapshotClass YAML file to enable creation and deletion of volume snapshots.

-**Note:** IBM® FlashCopy® function is referred to as the more generic volume snapshots and cloning within this documentation set.
-Not all supported products use the FlashCopy function terminology.
+**Note:** This section refers to both the IBM FlashCopy® function and Snapshot function in Spectrum Virtualize storage systems.

 In order to enable creation and deletion of volume snapshots for your storage system, create a VolumeSnapshotClass YAML file, similar to the following `demo-volumesnapshotclass.yaml`.